davidlamt/davidltran.com/src/posts/leave-less-comments/index.md

 Source code **should** be self-documenting.

 Most of the time, proper abstractions should be sufficient.
-However, there are times where comments could be truly beneficial.
+However, there are times when comments could be beneficial.

 I hesitate to say that comments are "necessary" at times.
 In almost all situations, the source code can be reorganized or rewritten to promote better abstractions rather than leaving comments.

-Although, the time and effort required to do so may be a luxury so comments are acceptable in these cases.
+Although, the time and effort required to do so may be a luxury so comments are acceptable in those cases.

 ## Final Thoughts

-This post is hugely inspired by the commenting section in Robert C Martin's [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+This post is hugely inspired by the chapter on code comments in Robert C Martin's [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
 This book describes many ways in which you can become a better developer that I still abide by today.

-Also, check out some of these ["best comments"](https://stackoverflow.com/questions/184618/what-is-the-best-comment-in-source-code-you-have-ever-encountered#482129) others have encountered.
+Also, check out some of the ["best comments"](https://stackoverflow.com/questions/184618/what-is-the-best-comment-in-source-code-you-have-ever-encountered#482129) others have encountered.
 A guaranteeed pick-me-up for those times when your code fails to work as intended.